 • information on your organisation's climate change/net zero capability

-• provide evidence of your standard payment terms, your payment performance in line with those terms and if necessary, an improvement plan on how you will to achieve good payment performance
+• your standard payment terms, your payment performance in line with those terms and if necessary, an improvement plan on how you will to achieve good payment performance.

 Award Criteria